The Christmas season, also called the holiday season (often simply called the holidays), or the festive season, is an annually recurring period.

 - Eviscerating the Body

-- In the first place, relocate the chicken to the evisceration station once it is defeathered.
-At this station, the head, feet, and guts will be removed.
+- In the first place, relocate the chicken to the evisceration station once the feathers are removed.
+At this station, the head, feet, and guts will go too.

 - Secondly, use your knife to remove the chicken’s head, if your slaughter method didn’t do that already.
 At that point, start the evisceration at the cloaca with another sharp knife.